ALTHOUGH being a carer can be a challenging job, a career in the care industry can be a very rewarding experience.

 Many social care workers are home care assistants or work in residential care homes.
-But there is also a wide range of jobs working with children, families and young people and people with
+But there is also a wide range of jobs working with children, families and young people and people with disabilities.

 Typical job titles include care worker, support worker, key worker and care assistant, but there are many others.

 An employer could be a council, a small business, or a voluntary organisation.

 If you are interested in exploring a career in care, there is a huge range of jobs in social care work, with many offering flexible hours which might suit you better than the conventional nine-to-five.